-A delicious and festive yeast bread, with cherries, raisins and a vein of brown sugar and cinnamon running through it.
+A delicious and festive yeast bread, this candied cherry bread is filled with glacè cherries, raisins and with a vein of brown sugar and cinnamon running through it.

-Borrowing some parts from those same delicious Chelsea Buns, this loaf has a vein of brown sugar and cinnamon, and is filled with raisins and lots pretty red and green glacé cherries (left whole, because my taste-tasting husband insisted that was the way to go :).
+Borrowing some parts from my delicious Chelsea Buns, this candied cherry bread has a vein of brown sugar and cinnamon, and is filled with raisins and lots pretty red and green glacé cherries (left whole, because my taste-tasting husband insisted that was the way to go :).
 Then I chopped it all up, borrowing from my recent Chunky Apple Bread.

 It turned out to be a wonderfully festive bread, perfectly delicious and another simple, but special holiday indulgence.

-Cherries - you can use either red and/or green glacé cherries or maraschino cherries.
+Glacé Candied Cherries – you can use either red and/or green glacé cherries or maraschino cherries.
 If using glacé, there is no need to rinse.
 For maraschino cherries, set them out on a piece of doubled up paper towel for a bit before using, to drain off some of the excess liquid.
+While I have left the cherries whole, you can certainly chop them up, if you prefer.

 Raisins - they are a great addition to this bread, but if you aren't a fan, simply omit.